-These schemes are relevant projects in terms of section 55A(16) of the Roads (Scotland) Act 1984 as they are projects for the improvement of a road and the completed works (together with any area occupied by apparatus, equipment, machinery, materials, plant, spoil heaps, or other such facilities or stores required during the period of construction) exceed 1ha in area, and are located wholly with a 'sensitive area'.
+This is a relevant project in terms of section 55A(16) of the Roads (Scotland) Act 1984 as it is a project for the improvement of a road and the completed works (together with any area occupied by apparatus, equipment, machinery, materials, plant, spoil heaps, or other such facilities or stores required during the period of construction) are located wholly with a 'sensitive area'.

-These projects have been subject to screening using the Annex III criteria to determine whether a formal Environmental Impact Assessment (EIA) is required under the Roads (Scotland) Act 1984 (as amended by The Roads (Scotland) Act 1984 (Environmental Impact Assessment) Regulations 2017).
-Screening using Annex III criteria and review of available information has not identified the need for a statutory EIA for either project.
+The project has been subject to screening using the Annex III criteria to determine whether a formal Environmental Impact Assessment (EIA) is required under the Roads (Scotland) Act 1984 (as amended by The Roads (Scotland) Act 1984 (Environmental Impact Assessment) Regulations 2017).
+Screening using Annex III criteria and review of available information has not identified the need for a statutory EIA.

-These projects will not have significant effects on the environment by virtue of factors such as:
+The project will not have significant effects on the environment by virtue of factors such as: